Kory111111111111111111/Chorgi/README.md

 * Bassline Generation is extremely repetetive.
 The fix for this actively being implemented and will be integrated into the next test build.

 * The "Triplet Feel" Melody Algorhytm currently produces shit.
-There is the best way to put it, it is no longer entirely random, but it still sounds like shit which is not the intended behavior.
+That is the best way to put it, it is no longer entirely random, but it still sounds like shit which is not the intended behavior.
 I am actively working on updating this and will implement itin due time.

 ## Download